AD-SDL/wei_workflow_gen/README.md

         - Information about default values
         - need to define any set ranges or valid values
         - cross-dependencies?
-    - Do I need the abouts for the missing modules?
+    - Do I need the abouts for the missing modules (see bottom of readme)?
     - If we can do a testing env, we can get more workflow examples
     - NOTE: I am using a local version of all abouts concatenated (≈5000 tokens) until abouts are fully refined.
+3. Refine prompts
+    - Add more explanation of what a workflow is and how it will be used to the workflow agent system prompt.
+    - Add more examples/templates (look at wei_gen v1 more) in the prompts, especially for when creating experiment framework.
+4. Make the experiment validation step iterative, meaning a human can go back and forth with the wei_gen to get better understanding why the experiment isn't supported.
+This would involving another agent (critic/advisor agent), which inherits some of the workflow agent context to provide advice on what the human could do to change the experiment.
+Results from this back and forth would then be fed back to the orchestration agent.
+5. Add examples to initial orchestration agent.

 ## Running wei_gen
 *Still working on making this giga-easy to setup (will make a bash script), but this is what I have for now*<br/>
 To run any tests, check out the scripts in [/scripts](src/scripts/) that have various examples of testing the different functions accessible on the wei_gen session.

-The weigen session class has the following functions
+The weigen session class has the following functions that can be called on it
 - `gen_orchestration(self, user_input: str) -> str`
 - `gen_code(self, content: str) -> None`
 - `gen_workflow(self, user_input = "") -> None`